midhunkalarikkal/FullDomain/Notes/js.md

 During the mark phase, the garbage collector identifies and marks all objects that are reachable or in use by the program.
 It starts from the root objects, such as global variables and local variables in execution context, and traverses the object graph.

 `Sweep Phase`
 In the sweep phase, the garbage collector scans the entire heap and deallocates (frees up) memory occupied by objects that were not marked.
-These are considered garbage and are candidates for removal.
+These are considered as garbage and are candidates for removal.

 `Memory Reclamation`
-After the sweep phase, the memory occupied by the unreferenced objects is reclaimed and made available for future use.
+After the sweep phase, the memory occupied by the unreferenced objects are reclaimed and made available for future use.